humanprotocol/human-protocol/packages/core-foundry/CORE_README.md

 ## Overview

-This document contains information about scripts that helps with the deployment, initialization and interaction with Core Contracts for Human Protocol.
+This document contains information about scripts that helps with the deployment, initialization and interaction with Core Contracts for Human Protocol using [Foundry](https://book.getfoundry.sh/)

 ## Upgrading Contract Using Proxies
 -Create an .env file based on .env.example